-The Sand Transfer Plant was structurally and mechanically rehabilitated by the Town in late 2009 and early 2010.
+The Sand Transfer Plant was structurally and mechanically rehabilitated by the Town in 12 | P a g e late 2009 and early 2010.
 Following rehabilitation, the plant successfully bypassed sand until impacts from Hurricane Sandy damaged the plant's infrastructure in October 2012.
 The plant was operational again in mid-2013 and regularly bypassed sand until electrical connection issues persisted in 2015.
 The electrical connections were replaced and the Sand Transfer Plant has been in continual operation through much of 2016.